kallaballa/sndcut/README.md

 #Usage

-Using sndcut is very simple. to generate a record you simply have to invoke it with an audio file (usually a wav file since mp3 is not supported. have a look [here](http://www.mega-nerd.com/libsndfile/#Features) for supported file types.
+Using sndcut is very simple.
+To generate a record you simply have to invoke it with an audio file (usually a wav file since mp3 is not supported.
+Have a look [here](http://www.mega-nerd.com/libsndfile/#Features) for supported file types.

 The following examples will give you and idea of the basic usage.
 But you should be aware that you can tweak following parameters: